FTSE 100: Support at 6,980

 Resistance at 4.468.

 For the week ahead, the index could track down to 14.827.
-A strong break of this level could lead the index to 14,500.
+A strong break of this level could lead the index at 14,500.

 Indicators